Hablamos Español Insurance Companies We Work With

 What insurance do I need for new authority?

 Generally primary liability and motor truck cargo, plus the FMCSA financial-responsibility filing that activates the authority.
-Verify current requirements with the FMCSA.
+Requirements can change, so it is worth verifying the current rules with the FMCSA.

 How does the filing activate my authority?

-The FMCSA generally requires proof of financial responsibility on file before authority activates, so coverage, the filing, and the effective date have to line up.
+The FMCSA generally requires proof of financial responsibility on file before authority activates, so the coverage, the filing, and the effective date have to line up.
+Treating them as one step tends to avoid timing gaps.

 Why is the first year so expensive?

-There is no safety or loss history to price against.
-Building a clean record over the first couple of years is the biggest lever on future cost.
+Generally because there is no safety or loss history to price against yet.
+Building a clean record over the first couple of years tends to be the biggest lever on future cost.

 RS